A celebration of fiber arts and old-time artisan skills!

 Description: Come learn the wildly popular brioche stitch!
 In this workshop you will learn the basics of two-color brioche in the round.
 You will leave the workshop with the knowledge to knit basic brioche projects, tips and tricks to help you avoid common pitfalls, and the start of your first brioche cowl.

-Student Provides: Two skeins of DK or worsted weight yarn in contrasting colors, solid or semisolid colors recommended, 16-in US8/5.0mm circular needles, stitch marker.
+Student Provides: Two skeins of DK or worsted weight yarn in contrasting colors, solid or semisolid colors recommended, 16-in US7/4.5mm circular needles or size appropriate for your yarn, stitch marker.

 Prerequisites: Students must be comfortable with basic knitting skills such as knitting, purling, knitting in the round, k2tog, yo, and slipping stitches.